SysKitTeam/docs-spdockit/get-to-know-spdockit/best-practices-screen.md

 * Personalize the Best Practices dashboard by hiding reports you do not wish to track or adjust some of the built-in values using the [Customize Best Practices](#internal/how-to/best-practices/personalize-best-practices-reports) button.
 * [Creating new alerts](#internal/how-to/subscriptions-and-alerts/create-new-alert) for the configuration settings you wish to track.
 If you choose to create an alert for a specific best practice report, you will receive this report each time SPDocKit detects either an error or a warning.

-In version 7.2 we expanded our filters to be aplicable on the Best Practices screen as well.
-It means that now, you can more easily manage your snapshots.
-But most importantly we improved the way they are managed across the application - so the experience using the application will be much smoother.
+In version 7.2 we streamlined the selection of farms and snapshots by including those filters on the Farm Explorer and Best Practices tabs and persisting the selection across all tabs.
+This should remove the need to switch back and forth between the snapshots list and the other tabs in order to change the viewed snapshot data.
+We hope this results in a much more enjoyable experience for you.

 Visit our [best practices library](https://docs.syskit.com/bp/) to read more about the available best practice reports.